GURPS Space

-GURPS Space is a sourcebook published by Steve Jackson Games (SJG) for use with GURPS (Generic Universal Role-Playing System), published in four editions from 1988 to 2006.
+GURPS Space is a sourcebook published by Steve Jackson Games for use with GURPS (Generic Universal Role-Playing System), published in four editions from 1988 to 2006.

 Description

 GURPS Space is a toolkit that enables gamemasters to create science fiction role-playing campaigns using the GURPS rules.
 Guidelines are provided for designing games using science fantasy, space opera, or hard science fiction genres, by creating worlds, planets and alien races.

 First edition

 GURPS Space was one of the broad genre books that was published after the 1986 GURPS Basic Set.
 GURPS Space was designed by Steve Jackson and William Barton, and published by Steve Jackson Games as a 128-page book.
 The book features additional material by W. G. Armintrout, Stephen Beeman, Ben Ellinger, John M. Ford, Don Gallagher, J. David George, Mike Hurst, David Ladyman, and Mike Moe, with a cover illustration by Michael Goodwin.
+The book contains suggestions on campaign design, races, political systems, and military and civilian organizations.
+There are sections on space ship design, character creation, new rules for jobs and wealth, alien races, gadgets, weapons, medicine, and environments.

-This first-tier genre book is supported by several second-tier sourcebooks that helped expand the GURPS Space universe, including several GURPS Space Atlases (1988-1991), Unnight (1988), GURPS Space Bestiary (1990) and GURPS Aliens (1990).
+This first-tier genre book is supported by several second-tier sourcebooks that helped expand the GURPS Space universe, including four space atlases, GURPS Space Unnight (1988), GURPS Space Bestiary (1990) and GURPS Aliens (1990).